Peek Documentation

 • Saved-chat memory: Free includes basic automatic memory; Peek Pro includes deeper automatic memory.

-• Request pacing: Free uses standard pacing; Peek Pro has higher pacing so you can send requests more often.
+• Request pacing: Free uses standard pacing; Peek Pro supports higher pacing.

 • Response length: both plans are capped at 3500 characters per reply.